mdamonconnolly/EnforcerRed/README.md

 * ?tinyfetch 20 - Same as above but uses a more compact embed in discord.

-* ?find u/testUser - The find command has 3 options.
+* ?find u/testUser - The find command has 4 options.
 By entering a string of text, the bot will search for said string in the subreddit (titles and bodies of posts).
 By prefixing with a u/, the bot will search for a user.
 By prefixing with an r/ you can enter a regex statement and the bot will return posts with matches.
+Otherwise you can search a post directly with i/ to find it by postid.
+All of these searches will return the results saved in your max search field in the config except for i/, which will return just the 1 post that you searched for.

 <br/><br/>
 ## Config